Your guide to enrolment and induction

 Module selection

-You will be automatically enrolled on your core modules.
+You will be automatically enrolled on your mandatory modules.
 These can be viewed on the enrolment summary page at the end of online enrolment.

 Module selection should be discussed with an appropriate academic each year to make the right choice for your study.